kemalasliyuksek/Clipdex/README.md

 -   **Cross-Platform**: Works on Windows, macOS, and Linux.
 -   **Import/Export**: Easily backup and restore your snippets.

+> **Note for Windows Users (v1.0.0):** The Windows executable for version 1.0.0 is now available.
+Some antivirus programs may flag the application as a potential threat (a "false positive").
+This is due to the nature of system-wide keyboard listening packages (`pynput` and `keyboard`) used to expand text everywhere.
+Clipdex is completely safe to use.
+As an open-source project, you are welcome to review the entire codebase to verify its functionality.

 ### 🚀 Quick Start

 1.  **Clone the repository:**